 Titles purchased in perpetuity in July 2021 may be used to fulfill interlibrary loan requests; however, until that time, members may not use these titles to fulfill interlibrary loan requests.

 All CARLI Governing Members have access to ebooks on the Wiley Online Library platform with the publication dates of 2017-June 2021.
-The collection will grow monthly with newly published titles added through the end of our access period of June 30, 2021.
+The collection will grow monthly with newly published titles added through the end of our access period of June 30, 2022.
+This has been extended to June 30, 2023.
 (Full text) Service = Wiley